Sorting under Partial Information (without the Ellipsoid Algorithm): Merging under Partial Information

 We are now ready to formally state the algorithm.
 For the sake of simplicity, the algorithm makes four assumptions.
 First, the given point $x \in \STAB(G)$ is locally optimal.
 Second, the contribution of the red components to the entropy of $x$ does not exceed that of the blue components.
 (The second assumption can be made without loss of generality: if this is not the case, simply exchange the chains $A$ and $B$.)
 Third, the constant $\varepsilon$ on line \ref{line:make_color_consistent} of the algorithm is set to $\varepsilon := \frac{1}{2n}$.
 Last, all the cut-points that $P$ initially has have already been copied to the output chain at their respective final positions.

 When the chains $X$ and $Y$ are merged (see line \ref{line:HL} of Algorithm \ref{alg:MUPI_core}), all the edges of $G$ between vertices of $K$ disappear (in other words, the vertices in $K$ become comparable elements of $P$).
-As a result, all vertices of $K$ become loose.
+As a result, every vertex of $K$ forms a loose trivial component.
 We will prove that increasing the corresponding coordinates of $x$ to at least $1/2$ or $1/2 + \varepsilon$ (see the for-loop in lines \ref{line:begin_for-loop1}--\ref{line:end_for-loop1} of Algorithm \ref{alg:MUPI_core}) makes $x$ color consistent, so that Algorithm \ref{alg:rebalance} can be applied.

 Before proving this last fact, we now study in more detail the evolution of the graph during an iteration of the algorithm.
 Again, we use different symbols to denote the current objects (graph, point) at different moments of the algorithm: $G$ and $x$ respectively denote the graph and point at beginning of an iteration of the main loop (line \ref{line:pick}), $G'$ denotes the graph after the merging (lines \ref{line:begin_for-loop1}--\ref{line:end_for-loop2}), and $x'$ denotes the point just after the first for-loop (line \ref{line:rebalance_core}).